adrianmirek/darterassistant/REGISTRATION_FIXES.md

 ```

 **How it works**:
-- When a duplicate email is used, Supabase returns the existing user record
+- When email confirmation is enabled, Supabase doesn't return an error for duplicate emails (to prevent email enumeration attacks)
-- We compare the user's `created_at` timestamp with the current time
-- If the user was created more than 10 seconds ago, it's an existing user
+- Instead, it returns the user object but with an **empty identities array** for existing users
+- For genuinely new users, the `identities` array will contain at least one identity (the email provider)
+- We check if identities is empty or null to detect duplicate registrations
 - We return an error that gets displayed to the user

+**Reference**: This approach is documented in [Supabase GitHub issue #296](https://github.com/supabase/supabase-js/issues/296)

 ## Files Modified